waggle-sensor/beehive-server/README.md

 # export DATA="/media/ephemeral/"
 ```

-### Cassandra:
+### Cassandra

+Be sure that environment variable $DATA is defined.
 ```bash
 docker run -d --name beehive-cassandra -v ${DATA}/cassandra/data/:/var/lib/cassandra/data cassandra:2.2.3
 ```
-You may want to change the -v option (format: "host:container") to point to a host file system location with sufficient space for the Cassandra database files.
 For simple testing without much data you can omit option "-v" above.
 Without "-v" Cassandra data is not stored persistently and data is lost when the container is removed.

 Installation instructions for Cassandra without Docker: